The below info is current as of 26 February 2022 but the other pages have been hidden while the site is refreshed.

-Marsha founded Artfield Projects Limited to provide art-related services.
-These include project planning and delivery (exhibitions, events, publications), research and development (interviews, focus groups and analysis), writing and editorial support (editing, proofing and content production) and art and design-based educational services.
-Artfield Projects builds on Marsha’s work with Pangaea Sculptors’ Centre and its director Lucy Tomlins.
-PSC is a London-based resource for those creating and collecting sculpture and other forms of three-dimensional practice.
+Marsha founded Artfield Projects to provide SLOW art-related services that pertain to practice-based/led research.
+Artfield has been dormant during COVID-19 but will resume project planning and delivery (exhibitions, events, publications – increasingly attentive to post-internet [re]presentation).
+We also have a track record for creating meaningful research and development (interviews, focus groups and analysis), writing and editorial support (editing, proofing and content production) and art/design/curating-based educational services.
+Artfield is built on Marsha’s work with Pangaea Sculptors’ Centre as co-director between 2013 and 2018.
+PSC is a London-based resource for those creating and collecting sculpture and other forms of three-dimensional work.

-Marsha holds a PhD and PG Cert from University of the Arts London, a BFA from Emily Carr University of Art and Design, Vancouver, Canada and a BA Honours in History and Art History from the University of Victoria, Canada.
+Marsha holds a PhD and PG Cert from University of the Arts London, a BFA from Emily Carr University of Art and Design, Vancouver, Canada and a BA Honours in History and History in Art from the University of Victoria, Canada.
 Between degrees, she lived in Taipei, Taiwan, where she worked as a docent at The National Palace Museum while studying Mandarin at National Taiwan Normal University (國立台灣師範大學國語教學中心).

 Marsha was born in South Africa, grew up in Canada and has been based in the UK since 2006.